-During installation, testing, servicing, and troubleshooting of this product power should be disconnected.
-It may be necessary to work with live electrical components.
+During installation, testing, servicing, and troubleshooting of this product, it may be necessary to work with live electrical components.
 Failure to follow all electrical safety precautions when exposed to live electrical components could result in death or serious injury.

 The appliance is not to be used by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction.